snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ./bigclam_old -o:./data/lj_old_ -i:./data/com-lj.ungraph.txt -c:287512
 ```

-The seemingly hard-coded number of communities are the number of ground truth communities (see http://snap.stanford.edu/data).
-You can also ignore the compilation warnings.
+The seemingly hard-coded number of communities is the number of ground truth communities (see http://snap.stanford.edu/data).

 To show the parallelized version produced the same community memberships
 (which are not necessarily in the same order), run: